eddyerburgh/notes/docs/distributed-systems/distributed-systems.md

 Often commodity machines are used to build clusters {% cite distributed-systems -l 142 %}.

 Wide-area clusters are clusters connected across the Internet.
-These are becoming more common with the popularity of cloud computing, where cloud computing companies often have data centers distributed across the world.
+These are becoming more common with the popularity of cloud computing, where cloud providers often have data centers distributed geographically around the world.

 ## The fallacies of distributed computing